Buying Tips for an Induction Range/Stove or Cooktop

 Of course this is the major disadvantage of the small portable plug in induction cooktops.
 They can't pump quite as much power in to a pan (my Duxtop is 1800 watts, some portable units are lower).
 They can't bring a large pot to boil as fast as a 3600 watt or higher cooktop, but they are still pretty fast - and have all the other advantages of induction plus they only need a standard 120 volt outlet.

-9+ control settings
+Half step control settings

 Auto-sizing Pan detection

-Most induction stovetops require you to select the burner that fits your pan.
-Each burner will have a minimum and maximum size pan they will heat indicated on the burnertop.
+Most induction stovetops (including mine) require you to select the burner that fits your pan.
+Each burner will have a minimum and maximum size pan indicated on the burnertop.
 But some (like the Frigidaire Gallery line) have an autosizing feature that senses pan size and adjusts the stovetop to the pan, giving you more flexibility on where you can use any pan on the stovetop.
 Sounds nice.
 I have not tried it yet to find out how well it works.
 If you don't get auto-sizing, think about the arrangement of pan sizes.
 Having one large and one small in front and a mix in back also is useful.

-Digital controls or knobs?
+Touch controls or knobs?

-Front mounted controls
+Front or back mounted controls?